 Uplift Education is committed to the rights of students as recognized and protected under state and federal laws.
-In addition, Uplift has enumerated certain expectations (responsibilities) regarding student behavior that, when adopted by students, effect a positive influence on the School and community.
-A proper balance between rights and responsibilities is essential if Uplift is to provide the kinds of educational experiences that promote self-responsibility and enhance educational opportunities for all scholars.
-The network-wide plan to promote positive scholar conduct in conjunction with the campus/classroom rules is designed to maintain order in the School, foster a climate of mutual respect for the rights of others, and teach students that they are responsible for conducting themselves in a manner appropriate to their age and level of maturity.
+A proper balance between rights and responsibilities is essential.
+The network-wide plan to promote positive scholar conduct in conjunction with the campus/classroom rules is designed to foster and maintain a climate of mutual respect for the rights of others and teach students that they are responsible for conducting themselves in a manner appropriate to their age and level of maturity.
 The International Baccalaureate Learner Profile asserts that responsible students should be encouraged and taught to strive to be:

 - Inquirers: They develop their natural curiosity.
 They acquire the skills necessary to conduct inquiry and research and show independence in learning.
-They actively enjoy learning and this love of learning will be sustained throughout their lives. - Knowledgeable: They explore concepts, ideas and issues that have local and global significance.
+They actively enjoy learning, and this love of learning will be sustained throughout their lives. - Knowledgeable: They explore concepts, ideas and issues that have local and global significance.
 In so doing, they acquire in-depth knowledge and develop understanding across a broad and balanced range of disciplines. - Thinkers: They exercise initiative in applying thinking skills critically and creatively to recognize and approach complex problems and make reasoned, ethical decisions. - Communicators: They understand and express ideas and information confidently and creatively in more than one language and in a variety of modes of communication.
 They work effectively and willingly in collaboration with others. - Principled: They act with integrity and honesty, with a strong sense of fairness, justice and respect for the dignity of the individual, groups and communities.
 They take responsibility for their own actions and consequences that accompany them. - Open-minded: They understand and appreciate their own cultures and personal histories, and are open to the perspectives, values and traditions of other individuals and communities.
 They are accustomed to seeking and evaluating a range of points of view and are willing to grow from the experience. - Caring: They show empathy, compassion and respect towards the needs and feelings of others.
 They have a personal commitment to service, and act to make a positive difference to the lives of others and to the environment. - Risk-takers: They approach unfamiliar situations and uncertainty with courage and forethought and have the independence of spirit to explore new roles, ideas and strategies.
 They are brave and articulate in defending their beliefs. - Balanced: They understand the importance of intellectual, physical and emotional balance to achieve personal well-being for themselves and others. - Reflective: They give thoughtful consideration to their own learning and experience.
 They are able to assess and understand their strengths and limitations in order to support their learning and personal development.

-2.6 The Code of Conduct Applies to All Learning Platforms
+2.6 The Code of Conduct Applies to in-person and virtual learning